Dmfefnf/BA-Simulation-Optimization/README.md

 - BO results should be interpreted relative to the chosen objective function and its weights.
 - RL results depend strongly on the state space, action space, reward function, seeds, and holdout protocol.
 - The final scientific conclusions should be read from the thesis and the final result folders, not from `archive/` or `old_unused_deprecated_results/`.
+- For possible future work, see the discussion chapter of the thesis, as well as comments in the closed issues of this repository.